Danuri

-The Korea Pathfinder Lunar Orbiter (KPLO), officially Danuri, is South Korea's first lunar orbiter.
+The Korea Pathfinder Lunar Orbiter (KPLO), officially Danuri, is South Korea's first lunar mission.
 The orbiter, its science payload and ground control infrastructure are technology demonstrators.
 The orbiter will also be tasked with surveying lunar resources such as water ice, uranium, helium-3, silicon, and aluminium, and produce a topographic map to help select future lunar landing sites.

 The mission was launched on 4 August 2022 on a Falcon 9 Block 5 launch vehicle.
 It was inserted into orbit around the Moon on 16 December 2022 (UTC).

 Name

 On 23 May 2022, the South Korean Ministry of Science and ICT officially named the Korea Pathfinder Lunar Orbiter (시험용 달 궤도선, 試驗用月軌道船) as "Danuri" (다누리).
 Danuri is a portmanteau of two Korean words, dal (달) which means moon and nurida (누리다) which means enjoy.
 According to the ministry, this new name implies a big hope and desire for the success of South Korea's first Moon mission.